powpowmax/cot-4500-as1/README.md

 by running this line in command prompt it will produce the 7 desired outputs for the assignment.

 All of the third party packages used are found in the requirements.txt file and include the versions used for this assignment

+For this assignment no init.py files were used nor test_assignment_1.py because I did not need to use them and were unnecessary